-- changes in interest rates and the market value of our target assets; - changes in prepayment rates of mortgages underlying our target assets; - the timing of credit losses within our portfolio; - our exposure to adjustable-rate and negative amortization mortgage loans underlying our target assets; - the state of the credit markets and other general economic conditions, particularly as they affect the price of earning assets and the credit status of borrowers; - the concentration of the credit risks we are exposed to; - legislative and regulatory actions affecting the mortgage and derivatives industries or our business; - the availability of target assets for purchase at attractive prices; - the availability of financing for our target assets, including the availability of repurchase agreement financing; - declines in home prices; - increases in payment delinquencies and defaults on the mortgages underlying our target assets;
+- changes in interest rates and the market value of our target assets; - changes in prepayment rates of mortgages underlying our target assets; - the timing of credit losses within our portfolio; - our exposure to adjustable-rate and negative amortization mortgage loans underlying our target assets; - the state of the credit markets and other general economic conditions, particularly as they affect the price of earning assets and the credit status of borrowers; - the concentration of the credit risks we are exposed to; - legislative and regulatory actions affecting the mortgage and derivative industries or our business; - the availability of target assets for purchase at attractive prices; - the availability of financing for our target assets, including the availability of repurchase agreement financing, lines of credit and financing through the Federal Home Loan Bank of Des Moines; - · declines in home prices;

-- changes in liquidity in the market for real estate securities, the re-pricing of credit risk in the capital markets, inaccurate ratings of securities by rating agencies, rating agency downgrades of securities, and increases in the supply of real estate securities available-for-sale; - changes in the values of securities we own and the impact of adjustments reflecting those changes on our statements of comprehensive income and balance sheets, including our stockholders' equity; - our ability to generate the amount of cash flow we expect from our target assets; - changes in our investment, financing and hedging strategies and the new risks that those changes may expose us to; - changes in the competitive landscape within our industry, including changes that may affect our ability to retain or attract personnel; - our ability to build successful relationships with loan originators; - our ability to acquire mortgage loans in connection with our securitization plans; - our ability to securitize the mortgage loans that we may acquire; - our exposure to claims and litigation, including litigation arising from our involvement in securitization transactions; - our ability to acquire mortgage servicing rights and successfully operate our seller-servicer subsidiary; - our ability to successfully diversify our business into new asset classes and manage the new risks they may expose us to; - · our ability to manage various operational risks associated with our business; - our ability to maintain appropriate internal controls over financial reporting; - our ability to establish, adjust and maintain appropriate hedges for the risks in our portfolio; - our ability to maintain our REIT qualification for U.S. federal income tax purposes; and - limitations imposed on our business due to our REIT status and our status as exempt from registration under the Investment Company Act of 1940, or the 1940 Act.
+- increases in payment delinquencies and defaults on the mortgages comprising and underlying our target assets; - changes in liquidity in the market for real estate securities, the re-pricing of credit risk in the capital markets, inaccurate ratings of securities by rating agencies, rating agency downgrades of securities, and increases in the supply of real estate securities available-for-sale; - changes in the values of securities we own and the impact of adjustments reflecting those changes on our income statement and balance sheet, including our stockholders' equity; - our ability to generate the amount of cash flow we expect from our target assets; - changes in our investment, financing, and hedging strategies and the new risks that those changes may expose us to; - changes in the competitive landscape within our industry, including changes that may affect our ability to attract and retain personnel; - our ability to build successful relationships with loan originators; - our ability to acquire mortgage loans in connection with our securitization plans; - our ability to securitize the mortgage loans that we acquire; - our exposure to claims and litigation, including litigation arising from our investments in mortgage servicing rights and our involvement in securitization transactions; - our ability to acquire mortgage servicing rights and successfully operate our seller-servicer subsidiary; - our ability to successfully diversify our business into new asset classes and manage the new risks they may expose us to; - our ability to manage various operational and regulatory risks associated with our business; - our ability to maintain appropriate internal controls over financial reporting; - our ability to establish, adjust and maintain appropriate hedges for the risks in our portfolio; - our ability to maintain our REIT qualification for U.S. federal income tax purposes; and - · limitations imposed on our business due to our REIT status and our status as exempt from registration under the Investment Company Act of 1940, or the 1940 Act.